suhanii2310/Lab-Reports-CSE15L/Week5.md

 ## Command 4 (grep -c)

--This command line option is used to count the number of lines in a file that match the specified pattern, rather than printing the actual matching lines.
+- This command line option is used to count the number of lines in a file that match the specified pattern, rather than printing the actual matching lines.
--We can understand this using the following examples.
+- We can understand this using the following examples.
--In the first example, we search for the word "vacation".
+- In the first example, we search for the word "vacation".
 This command searches for the word "vacation" and counts the number of lines in each file that contain this word.
 It then returns the name of the files along with the number of lines that contain the specific word.
--Similarly, in example 2, the command counts the lines in files that contain the word "history".
+- Similarly, in example 2, the command counts the lines in files that contain the word "history".

 Example 1